Metsky HC, Matranga CB, Wohl S, Schaffner SF, et al. Zika virus evolution and spread in the Americas. Nature. 2017;546:411-415.

 Daniels RF, Schaffner SF, Wenger EA, Proctor JL, et al. Modeling malaria genomics reveals transmission decline and rebound in Senegal.
 Proc Natl Acad Sci U S A. 2015;112(22):7067-7072.

 Zuk O, Schaffner SF, Samocha K, Do R, et al. Searching for missing heritability: designing rare variant association studies.
 Proc Natl Acad Sci U S A. 2014;111(4):E455-E464.

 Stephen Schaffner, Ph.D.

-Schaffner joined the Whitehead Institute in 1999 and later the Broad.
-He earned a Ph.D. in experimental particle physics from Yale University.
+Schaffner joined the Whitehead Institute in 1999 and moved to the Broad Institute upon its launch in 2004.
+He holds a Ph.D. in experimental particle physics from Yale University.

 Contact Stephen Schaffner via email at firstname.lastname@example.org.